 - Before conducting a timber sale within spruce-fir forest, contact your regional Fish & Game biologist to determine if the area is a known or potential deer wintering area.
 Biologists will provide site-specific stewardship recommendations for maintaining deer wintering areas on your land.
 Best winter cover for deer is provided by spruce-fir stands with trees that are at least 35 feet tall and have at least 70% closed tree canopy.

 - Re-growing spruce-fir after a timber harvest requires careful pre-harvest planning and is critical for the viability of lowland spruce-fir habitats.
 Foresters can use a variety of silvicultural techniques to re-grow spruce-fir forests, mimicking natural disturbance patterns and avoiding conversion to northern hardwood or mixed-wood stands.

 - Always consult a licensed New Hampshire forester before conducting a timber harvest on your property.
 Understand and follow all laws pertaining to the harvesting of trees near wetlands and waterbodies.
 Follow established Best Management Practices, and harvest timber near wetlands only when the soils are either frozen (winter) or very dry (summer).

 Additional Resources for Lowland Spruce-Fir Forests

 - NH Wildlife Action Plan Habitat Profile for Lowland Spruce-Fir Forests, including information about the condition and location of this habitat, the threats facing this habitat, and conservation actions recommended by biologists to protect lowland spruce-fir forests in New Hampshire.

-- Habitat Stewardship Brochure on Lowland Spruce-Fir Forests - the contents of this webpage is also available in other formats: Order paper copy or PDF for download and printing
+- Habitat Stewardship Brochure on Lowland Spruce-Fir Forests - the contents of this webpage is also available in other formats: Order paper copy

 - Additional Publications on Habitats